almazkun/effective_python/chapter_3_Functions_item_19-30/README.md

     Longest: 108%
     Shortest: 89%

-* Now, imagine you have to need to show also min, max, avg, median and total population.
+* Now, imagine you need to show also min, max, avg, median and total population.
 It can be dome by extending our previous function:
 ```python
 def get_stats(numbers):
     maximum = max(numbers)